Apple iPad notes

 ## Transferring files between iPads and Windows

-One easy way to send files easily back and forth between an iPad and Windows is to use a file syncing service.
-For example OneDrive - which is what I use.
+One easy way to send files back and forth between an iPad and Windows is to use a file syncing service.
+For example, OneDrive is what I use.

 I put my Clip Studio Paint files in a OneDrive folder and sync them to multiple PCs and my iPad.
 This allows me to edit them with whatever device I want.
 And changes are automatically synced to all the devices.